Is Ralph Lauren Publicly Traded? List of Apparel Stocks | InvestSnips

 Athletic & Performance Apparel Dominates Large-Cap

-The large-cap clothing stocks tier is anchored by athletic and multi-brand retail names.
-Nike, V.F.
-Corporation (owner of The North Face, Vans, and Timberland), and the off-price retail giants TJX and Ross Stores represent some of the most durable consumer brands in U.S. equity markets.
+The large-cap tier is anchored by athletic and multi-brand giants.
+Nike and V.F.
+Corporation represent some of the most durable consumer brands in the current market.

 03

-Not all clothing stocks on this list operate brick-and-mortar stores.
-Several — including Iconix Brand Group, G-III Apparel Group, and XCEL Brands — function as brand management or licensing businesses, generating revenue through royalties and wholesale distribution rather than direct retail.
-See the clothing stores list for retail-focused companies.
+Not all clothing stocks operate physical stores.
+Several firms function as brand management or licensing businesses, generating revenue through royalties rather than direct retail sales.

 04

-This list focuses on apparel-primary companies.
-For a broader universe that includes footwear-focused names and additional categories, visit the complete list of publicly traded clothing and footwear companies.
-A comparison widget covering EPS, P/E ratio, and beta is also available.
+For broader research, visit the complete list of clothing and footwear companies.
+A comparison widget is also available for deeper analysis.

 Clothing Stocks by Market Cap Tier

 The 57 clothing stocks on this list are divided into four market capitalization tiers.
-The table below summarizes each tier's definition, company count, and representative names — helping investors quickly identify which segment of the apparel market aligns with their investment criteria.
+The table below summarizes each tier's definition and representative companies.

 Tier Market Cap Range Companies Example Names